-The Regulation states that only registrants of the College of Naturopathic Physicians of British Columbia may use the titles "naturopath", "naturopathic physician" and "naturopathic doctor".
-The Regulation also identifies that registrants may use the titles "doctor" and "physician", the use of which is limited by section 102 of the CNPBC bylaws.
+The Regulation states that only registrants of the may use the titles "naturopath", "naturopathic physician" and "naturopathic doctor".
+The Regulation also identifies that registrants may use the titles "doctor" and "physician", the use of which is limited by section 102 of the CCHPBC bylaws.